Table of Contents

 Measuring employee engagement under GDPR

-Many internal communicators rely on data-focused platforms like Bananatag and Google Analytics to report on their communications and prove their impact.
+Many internal communicators rely on data-focused platforms like Bananatag and Google Analytics to measure employee engagement, report on their communications and prove their impact.
 The data processed by these platforms can include data on interactions (like how many times an email was opened or which articles were most popular on the intranet), or individuals' personal data, which is often used to personalize messages.

 Data-driven communicators will need to ensure their practices and the platforms they use are compliant with GDPR.
 The extent to which the use of these tools will be affected by GDPR depends on both how the specific vendor providing a tool or platform has handled compliance, and how organizations are using the tool.
 Even compliant tools can be misused in non-compliant ways.